Prompting Language Models for Linguistic Structure: Sources of Linguistic Knowledge in Pretraining Corpus

 \subsection{Task Data Contamination}

-A likely location of labels is in labeled examples of the task that occur in the pretraining data sources, such as GitHub or web-crawled text.
-To test this, we search the Pile for instances of labeled POS and NER data.
-Table \ref{tab:data-analysis} shows the overall number of occurrences (Freq.), estimates of task data prevalence, and example contexts for a subset of labels; the complete results are given in Appendix \ref{app:data-analysis}.
+A likely location for task labels to occur is leaked task examples from pretraining data sources.
+To test this, we search the Pile for instances of labeled POS and NER data (Table \ref{tab:data-analysis}, the full results are given in Appendix \ref{app:data-analysis}).